miilton844/Milton-portfolio-new/README.md

 Please notice that the deployed app might be asleep, so the first time you try to launch it will probably hang up.
 Dont panic!!!! :), this is an expected behaviour of the app due to it being served in a freemium model.
 Please try to launch again after some seconds.

 This is a Coderz project challenge.
 In this project I have built a portfolio website where.
 There are 3 sections: hero, about, projects.
 I've developed it with React,Typescript,styled, Nodejs and Firebase.
 It uses GitHub API to get my repository information and I also get from the firebase database additional data which I use .
-I will add soon a simple CLI to add projects.
+I will add soon a simple CLI to add projects information to firebase database.

 This project is actively updated.